 You can replace the operating system with an image that contains data disk snapshots, replacing only the system disk of the original instance without affecting the data disks of the original instance.

-If the image that you use to replace the operating system of an ECS instance contains data disks, make sure that no business dependency exists between the original system disk and the data disks attached to the instance, or make sure that no issues occur when the new system disk performs operations on the data disks.
+If the image that you use to replace the operating system of an ECS instance contains data from data disks, make sure that no business dependency exists between the original system disk and the data disks attached to the instance or no issues occur when the new system disk performs operations on the data disks.
 For example, if the original system disk read data from and wrote data to the data disks, exceptions may occur when the new system disk reads data from and writes data to the data disks.

 What are the differences between replacing an operating system and re-initializing an system disk?